 She was trying her best to navigate Google classroom, fixing her crappy microphone, and cursing (I imagined) her slow internet connection.
 She’s trying her best to get the children’s attention whose small faces show utter boredom.
 The most difficult challenge was to tell parents to mute their microphones as there is too much noise from adults who didn’t care.

 She apologized often.
 She has a daughter and a son to attend to while teaching.
-Both having separate online classes.
+Both have separate online classes.

 Many teachers feel that they are not capable to teach online.
 They are not ready for it.
-There students are not ready for it too.
+These students are not ready for it too.